-- 1. The County and/or the OPP receives the request (via a fillable form or a mapping-based tool found on their representative websites). - 2.
+- 1. The County and/or the OPP receives the request from a stakeholder (via a phone call, email, fillable form or on a mapping-based tool found on their representative websites). - 2.
 The County and/or the OPP verifies whether the road in question is a Municipal or County road.
 If it is a Municipal road, the raised concern will be referred to the Local Municipality for review following their own separate procedures.
 If it is a County road, the OPP will forward the request to County staff to continue with the screening process to verify the request. - 3.
 The County verifies whether the concern identified had been identified previously.
 If so, the County verifies whether the concern identified has been received at this location within the last three years.
 If a similar concern has already been raised that leads to a review, no action is necessary, and it shall be noted regarding the prior process.
-If circumstances or conditions have changed, the County proceeds to Step 4.
-If a similar concern has been made that did not satisfy the review trigger, the County communicates the review requirements (Step 4) to the initiating party (the "party").
-If a concern has not been made within the last three years, the County communicates with the party to confirm the parameters of the request and proceeds to Step 4. - 4.
-County requires the party to collect a petition (Table A.1 located in Appendix A) with signatures from no less than 33% of all residential properties (maximum one (1) signature per household) that front and/or abut the identified limits of the specific county road corridor. - 5.
-If the resident-initiated petition is submitted in a completed format, the request shall proceed to assess the corridor after being reviewed by the County.
+If circumstances or conditions have changed, the County proceeds to the next step.
+If a similar concern has been made that did not satisfy the review trigger, the County communicates the review requirements to the initiating party (the "party").
+If a concern has not been made within the last three years, the County communicates with the party to confirm the parameters of the request and proceeds to establish the study area.